Competitive Pricing: 7 Steps For Pricing In The Age Of Digital Disruption

 In this article, we discuss 7 techniques traditional business can use to keep up with the rate of change and disruption to competitive pricing strategy created by the platform revolution.

-The central premise is that all businesses (traditional B2B & B2C + platform based businesses) must build a culture and mindset focused on the exchanges of value occurring within their wider value ecosystem in order to influence value and pricing in an age of digital disruption.
+The central premise is that all businesses (traditional B2B & B2C + platform based businesses) must build a culture and mindset focused on the exchanges of value occurring within their wider value ecosystem in order to influence value and pricing in an age of digital disruption (such as internet of things).

 A focus on value turns businesses inside out